alpakas96/high-card/README.md

-☐ **<Your game's title>**: A description of your game.
-Background info of the game is a nice touch.

-Game: High Card
+☐ **Game: High Card **

+This game works by comparing the highest card from two player controlled hands.
+It does this by creating a deck of cards, shuffling it, and then dealing 3 random cards to each player.
+The game repeats this every hand, while keeping track of the score consistantly.

+**Technology Used:**
-Technology Used: JS (nested objects, classes, event listeners, query selectors), HTML (DOM manipulation, CSS (flex box).
+JS (nested objects, classes, event listeners, query selectors), HTML (DOM manipulation, CSS (flex box).

-☐ **Getting Started**: In this section include the link to your deployed game and any instructions you deem important.
+☐ **Link to deployed game:  https://alpakas96.github.io/high-card/Started**:

-☐ **Next Steps**: Planned future enhancements (icebox items).
+☐ **Next Steps**: Planned future enhancements (icebox items). therapy

 Here are some screen shots showing the game in varying states and different sized windows: